 - act as a focus of, and reference point for, a UK-wide network in professionals in AYA rheumatology research covering a spectrum of disease, research methods and implementation science - provide a network across the UK to empower young people with rheumatic disease (and their families/social networks) to contribute to relevant research and help develop future research priorities - recognise that providing the best clinical care for AYAs with rheumatic disease requires a good evidence base, but that AYA rheumatology is a neglected research area that we need to improve.

-If you would like to join the BANNAR professional network, please complete the membership survey: https://bit.ly/3kxTJup
+If you would like to join the BANNAR professional network, please complete the membership survey here.

-If you have any more questions please email BANNAR Project Officer, Sarah Yorke at S.Yorke@versusarthritis.org
+If you have any questions please email the BANNAR team at BANNAR@VersusArthritis.org